-- We have a history of losses and may not be profitable in the future. - We will require additional capital and may be unable to raise capital when needed or on acceptable terms. - Our future income will depend, in part, on the ability of Medexus to successfully further develop, market and commercialize IXINITY, resulting in milestone payments and deferred payments to the Company by Medexus. - Our future income will depend, in part, on the ability of Pfizer to successfully sell RUXIENCE and our receipt of milestone and royalty payments from HCR in connection therewith.
-If Pfizer is unable, or does not devote sufficient resources, to maintain or continue increasing sales of RUXIENCE, or if HCR does not comply with the Royalty Purchase Agreement, our results of operations will be adversely affected. - COVID-19 could adversely impact our business, including our clinical trials. - The terms of our credit agreement may restrict the operation of our business and limit the cash available for investment in our business operations. - If we experience delays or difficulties in the enrollment of patients in clinical trials, the time to reach critical trial data and receipt of any necessary regulatory approvals could be delayed. - Our ability to grow revenues and execute on our long-term strategy depends heavily on our ability to discover, develop, and obtain marketing approval for our product candidates. - We may not be successful in our efforts to use and further develop our ADAPTIR or ADAPTIR-FLEX platforms. - Our long-term success depends, in part, upon our ability to develop, receive regulatory approval for and commercialize our product candidates. - If we are unable to protect our intellectual proprietary rights, our business could be harmed. - Our stock price may be volatile. - We may be subject to periodic litigation, which could result in losses or unexpected expenditure of time and resources. - Actions of an activist stockholder against us have been disruptive and costly and the notice the activist stockholder has sent indicating he will wage a proxy contest and seek representation on our Board could cause uncertainty about the strategic direction of our business.
+- We have a history of losses and may not be profitable in the future. - We will require additional capital and may be unable to raise capital when needed or on acceptable terms. - Our future cash flow will depend, in part, on the ability of Pfizer to successfully sell RUXIENCE and our receipt of milestone and royalty payments from HCR in connection therewith.
+If Pfizer is unable, or does not devote sufficient resources, to maintain or continue increasing sales of RUXIENCE, or if HCR does not comply with the Royalty Purchase Agreement, our results of operations will be adversely affected. - The ongoing COVID-19 pandemic could adversely impact our business, including our clinical trials. - The terms of our credit agreement may restrict the operation of our business and limit the cash available for investment in our business operations. - If we experience delays or difficulties in the commencement, enrollment of patients or completion of our clinical trials, the time to reach critical trial data and receipt of any necessary regulatory approvals could be delayed. - The results of our current and planned preclinical studies and clinical trials may not satisfy the requirements of the FDA or non-U.S. regulatory authorities.
+Results from early-preclinical studies and clinical trials may not be predictive of results from later-stage or other trials and interim or top line data may be subject to change or qualification based on the complete analysis of data. - Serious adverse events, undesirable side effects or other unexpected properties of our product candidates may be identified that could delay, prevent, or cause the withdrawal of regulatory approval, limit the commercial potential, or result in significant negative consequences following marketing approval. - We depend on third parties to conduct our clinical and non-clinical trials.
+If these third parties do not effectively carry out their contractual duties, comply with regulatory requirements or meet expected

+- deadlines, we may not be able to obtain regulatory approval for or commercialize our product candidates and our business could be substantially harmed. - Our ability to grow revenues and execute on our long-term strategy depends heavily on our ability to discover, develop, and obtain marketing approval for our product candidates. - We may not be successful in our efforts to use and further develop our ADAPTIR or ADAPTIR-FLEX platforms. - Our long-term success depends, in part, upon our ability to develop, receive regulatory approval for and commercialize our product candidates. - If we are unable to protect our intellectual proprietary rights, our business could be harmed. - Our stock price may be volatile. - We may be subject to periodic litigation, which could result in losses or unexpected expenditure of time and resources. - Actions of activist stockholders against us have been and could be disruptive and costly and may cause uncertainty about the strategic direction of our business. - Our future income will depend, in part, on the ability of Medexus Pharmaceuticals Inc. (Medexus) to successfully further develop, market and commercialize IXINITY, resulting in milestone payments and deferred payments to the Company by Medexus.